nadiamariduena/python-intro-2024-privat/z_PYENV_installing.md

 Listing Available Python Versions: When you run `pyenv install --list`, pyenv fetches and displays a list of all available Python versions that it supports.
 This list includes both stable releases and pre-release versions.

+**Version Selection:** This command helps you decide which specific version of Python you want to install.
+It provides information such as version numbers and release dates, which can be useful for making an informed choice.